SomeoneElseOSM/SomeoneElse-map/mkgmap.md

 # Maps for Garmin devices

+Also hosted on this site are some [mkgmap-created maps of Great Britain](../mkgmap_maps/ajt03/great-britain/) and [Ireland](../mkgmap_maps/ajt03/great-britain/) for use with Garmin devices.

+### How to install them?

+First, you'll need a Garmin device of some sort, preferably one that takes an SD card.
+You can install on devices without an SD card providing there's enough space - but don't "delete files from it to make space" - it might not work afterwards!
+These maps won't work with non-Garmin devices.
+The Garmin devices that are supported include various eTrex GPSMap, Edge and Nuvi models (pretty much everything but the bargain basement ones), and even some Garmin watches.

+You'll also need some sort of computer with a spare USB port that you can plug the Garmin device into using the cable that came with it.
+Depending on the computer (PC, Mac, Linux...)
+I'll appear as some sort of connected disk.

+You might struggle if you need maps featuring a non-Latin alphabet (Arabic, Georgian, etc.), but that's not an issue with the maps currently hosted here.

+Next, download the files you need.
+The [link above for Great Britain](../mkgmap_maps/ajt03/great-britain/) points to 3 files (two small and one large one).
+Create an empty directory on your PC and download the 3 files into there.
+Don't try and "open" these files on your PC; it won't understand them.

+If you have a new SD card to add to an empty slot in your Garmin device, do that now.
+Next, plug your Garmin device into a USB port on your PC.
+If the new card needs formatting, your PC will prompt you to do that now.
+You should now see one or two new "disk drives" appear.
+One (probably called "Garmin") is the device itself.
+The other, if present, is the SD card.

+If you've just inserted a blank SD card you'll want to create a "Garmin" directory there and copy your new maps into it.
+The filenames and internal reference numbers have been chosen so that they hopefully won't clash with other maps.

+If you don't have an SD card, or you have one that already has add-on maps on it that you don't want to overwrite, you'll want to copy onto the device itself.
+It'll already have a "Garmin" directory on it; you can copy the 3 downloaded files into there, but do briefly check that there's enough space to do that.

+When that's complete (the copy to the device might take 5 or so minutes), you can safely remove the "drive" that you copied the files to and unplug the device.

+Turn the device on.
+Depending on the type of Garmin device this'll be something like: select "menu", "setup map" then "select map".  scroll down to the "OSM Street Map" and select "enable" if it isn't already enabled.

+### Why choose these maps?

-Also hosted on this site are some [mkgmap-created maps of Great Britain](../mkgmap_maps/ajt03/great-britain/) and elsewhere for use with Garmin devices.
-There are lots of other ones [elsewhere](https://wiki.openstreetmap.org/wiki/OSM_Map_On_Garmin/Download), but these maps try and do something different.
-Like the web maps on these pages, they try and show _as much detail as possible_ in the underlying OpenStreetMap data.
+It's worth mentioning that Garmin devices bought in the last few years very likely already have OpenStreetMap-based maps on them.
+There are a couple of obvious reasons to upgrade though - one is just to have up to date maps (as an example, a 2023-bought Garmin 65s had OSM data from 2019 on it), but another is to have much more detail.
+There are lots of downloadable OSM-based Garmin maps [elsewhere](https://wiki.openstreetmap.org/wiki/OSM_Map_On_Garmin/Download), but these maps try and do something different.
+Like the web maps on these pages, they try and show _as much detail as possible_ from the underlying OpenStreetMap data.

 <img align="left" src="https://map.atownsend.org.uk/tmp/IMG_20230719_235909_HDR.jpg" width="300" height="400" />